 February 12-21: Educating Rita by Willy Russell

 directed by Jan Meyer

 An unschooled but intellectually insatiable hairdresser enrolls in the Open University determined to finally get a proper education, only to find herself being tutored by a professor who’s lost his own way.
 As teacher and pupil explore the differences between erudition and education, audience members will ask themselves who is really learning what from whom?

 directed by Tom Kopp

-From the pen of Lee Blessing, whose dystopian fantasy Lonesome Hollow opened WEPG’s 2013-14 season, comes a strange but funny story of two souls trying to make it to tomorrow.
-A man lost in his adult life drives across the West with his ex-step-daughter, a young woman whose own adulthood has only recently – and very suddenly – begun.
+From the pen of Lee Blessing, whose dystopian fantasy Lonesome Hollow opened WEPG’s 2013-14 season, comes a strange but funny tale of two souls trying to make it to tomorrow.
+A man lost in his adult life drives across the West with his ex-stepdaughter, a young woman whose own adulthood has only recently – and very suddenly – begun.
 He’s attempting to fit together a new life using pieces of the old.
 She just wants to survive.

 All shows will be performed Thursday (second week only), Friday and Saturday evenings at 8:00 p.m. and Sundays at 2:00 p.m. in the theatre at the Union Avenue Christian Church, 733 Union Blvd. (just north of Delmar).
 The church offers ample free parking at the rear of the building, near the theatre entrance.
-Season tickets are on sale now at www.WestEndPlayers.org/tickets.
+Tickets are on sale now at www.WestEndPlayers.org/tickets.